-(A) Sound responsive neurons in an example field of view (FOV) in Figure 2E.
+(A) Sound-responsive neurons in an example field of view (FOV) in Figure 2E.
 Among the overlapping neurons (white), we defined the task-relevant neurons (gray).
-Among the taskrelevant neurons, we colored neurons according to the preferred tone cloud which elicited the highest activity in sound-responsive neurons.
-(B) Traces of one neuron during left- and rightblock trials in the stimulus probability task.
-The neuron increased the activity in the right block compared to the left block.
+Among the task-relevant neurons, we colored neurons according to the preferred tone cloud that elicited the highest activity in sound-responsive neurons.
+(B) Traces of one neuron during left- and right-block trials in the stimulus probability task.
+The neuron increased the activity in the right block compared with the left block.
 (Bottom) Tuning curve shows the activity during sounds.
 Means and standard errors.

-(C) Number of sound responsive neurons with context modulation (p < 0.05, two-sided Mann Whitney U-test at preferred tone cloud).
+(C) Number of sound-responsive neurons with context modulation (p < 0.05, two-sided Mann-Whitney U test at preferred tone cloud).

 (D) Comparison of context modulation of activity between the sound-responsive and task-relevant neurons.
-Context modulation of sound responsive neurons was greater than sound-unresponsive task-relevant neurons (0.089 +/-0.16 vs 0.025 +/- 0.030, stimulus modulation; 0.048 +/- 0.075 vs 0.024 +/- 0.027, reward modulation; mean +/- std) (linear mixed-effects model in 6 mice, 83 sessions).
-(E) Context modulation of sound responsive neurons.
-Sound responsive neurons were categorized to the difficult, moderate, and easy neurons depending on their preferred tone clouds.
-Scatter plot compared the activity of the preferred tone cloud between blocks.
-The red and blue points show the significant increase of activity in the preferred and non-preferred block, respectively (p < 0.05 in two-sided Mann-Whitney U test).
-P-value shows the population comparison with linear mixed-effects model in 6 mice, 83 sessions.
+Context modulation of sound-responsive neurons was greater than sound-unresponsive task-relevant neurons (0.089 ± 0.16 vs. 0.025 ± 0.030 , stimulus modulation; 0.048 ± 0.075 vs. 0.024 ± 0.027 , reward modulation; mean \pm SD) (linear mixed-effects model in 6 mice, 83 sessions).

+(E) Context modulation of sound-responsive neurons.
+Sound-responsive neurons were categorized to the difficult, moderate, and easy neurons, depending on their preferred tone clouds.
+Scatterplot compared the activity of the preferred tone cloud between blocks.
+The red and blue points show the significant increase of activity in the preferred and non-preferred block, respectively (p < 0.05 in two-sided Mann-Whitney U test). p value shows the population comparison with linear mixed-effects model in 6 mice, 83 sessions.
 The activity was aligned to the preferred tone category.
-Tuning curve shows the medians and robust standard errors of activity of sound responsive neurons in the preferred and non-preferred blocks.
-X axis is the proportion of preferred tone category (, p < 0.01 in linear mixed-effects model).
-(F) Comparison of blockmodulated activity between the stimulus and reward tasks.
-In each session, we analyzed the median block modulation of sound responsive neurons (linear mixed-effects model).
-See also Figure S2 and S3.
+Tuning curve shows the medians and robust standard errors of activity of sound-responsive neurons in the preferred and non-preferred blocks. x axis is the proportion of preferred tone category (p < 0.01 in linear mixed-effects model).

+(F) Comparison of block-modulated activity between the stimulus and reward tasks.
+In each session, we analyzed the median block modulation of sound-responsive neurons (linear mixed-effects model).